-Laser hair removal is a procedure that uses highly concentrated laser light to remove unwanted hair from the face, underarms, forearms, legs, and bikini line, and nearly any other area of the body except the area surrounding the eye.
+Laser hair removal is a procedure in aesthetic medicine that uses highly concentrated laser light to remove unwanted hair from the face, underarms, forearms, legs, and bikini line, and nearly any other area of the body except the area surrounding the eye.

 Prior to the procedure, the hair to be treated will be trimmed, the skin will be sterilized, and a numbing gel may be applied.
 Pulses of light are directed at hair follicles in the treatment area, and the pigment (or coloring) in the follicles absorbs the light, destroying the hair.
 The length of a laser hair removal procedure depends on the size and location of the treatment area, but treatment times typically last from a few minutes to one hour.

 Following the procedure, your skin may be red or irritated for short time.

 A topical cream may be to protect your skin as it heals.

 It is important to use sunscreen for a few weeks following the procedure.